California Approves Groundbreaking Transmission Plan to Connect 40GW of Renewable Energy Projects

 Not content with relying solely on in-state resources, CAISO also intends to import over 4.5GW of out-of-state wind generation from neighboring regions such as Idaho, , and .
 This will be made possible by enhancing corridors from the ISO border in south-eastern Nevada and from western Arizona into California load centers.

-Addressing the significance of this transmission plan, CAISO President and Chief Executive Elliot Mainzer emphasized, “This 2022-2023 transmission plan represents the next major installment of investment required to meet California's long-term clean energy goals.”
+Addressing the significance of this transmission plan, CAISO President and Chief Executive Elliot Mainzer emphasized, “This 2022-2023 transmission plan represents the next major installment of infrastructure investment required to meet California's long-term clean energy goals.”
 Mainzer further expressed the commitment of CAISO to work closely with regulatory agencies, load-serving entities, and other key stakeholders in order to address the state's reliability and policy needs in the most cost-effective and efficient manner possible.

 Anticipating future demands, next year's transmission plan is expected to highlight the requirement of adding 70GW of capacity by 2033, eventually escalating to a remarkable 120GW.
 These expansions are imperative in aligning the state with its ambitious target of achieving a carbon-free power system by 2045.
 Through such ambitious endeavors, California continues to demonstrate its unwavering dedication to sustainable and environmentally friendly energy solutions.